andreluiz-dev/andreluiz-dev/README.md

 # Hi there, I'm André 👋

-I'm a 25-year-old Back-End Programming student with a passion for technology, music, and gaming.
+I'm a 25 year old Back-End Programming student with a passion for technology, music, and gaming.
 Currently focusing on mastering C# to build efficient and scalable backend systems.

 ## 🚀 About Me